Middle School Curriculum

 We encourage a positive learning culture within each of our classrooms, with the aim of supporting students and allowing their skills and talents to flourish.
 As part of this, Warracknabeal Secondary College offers extra support for students through differentiation, Hands On Learning program, lessons dedicated to developing English skills and ability groupings in Maths.

-English at Warracknabeal Secondary College focuses on consolidating skills and concepts taught in primary school, through to the skills and knowledge required to complete Year 10 and VCE English.
-A strong emphasis is placed on the receptive (listening, reading, and viewing) and productive modes (speaking, writing, and creating) across the three English strands of learning: Language, Literature, and Literacy.
+English at Warracknabeal Secondary College focuses on consolidating skills and concepts taught in primary school, through to the skills and knowledge required to complete VCE/VM English.
+A strong emphasis is placed on the receptive (listening, reading, and viewing) and productive modes (speaking, writing, and creating) across the three Victorian Curriculum English strands of learning: Language, Literature, and Literacy.

-Students will study a variety of text types, from novels, poetry, film and image analysis, plays, fiction and non-fiction, as well as participate in analytical discussion and writing, to develop a well-rounded and enriched appreciation of English.
+Students will study a variety of text forms; novels, poetry, film and image analysis, plays, fiction and non-fiction, as well as participate in analytical discussion and writing, to develop a well-rounded and enriched appreciation of English.

 Mathematics at Warracknabeal Secondary College will focus on the development of mathematical skills appropriate to the learning needs of each student, with emphasis on student growth.
 Students will focus on the core areas of Mathematics, including Number and Algebra, Space and Measurement, Probability, and Statistics, through on-line and classroom learning.